matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 ```
 {
   "m.homeserver": {
+    "user_home_page": [
+        {
+            "mimetype": "text/plain",
+            "body": "# Welcome to our Matrix Homeserver!\nVisit our website to make a donation."
+        },
+        {
+            "mimetype": "text/html",
-    "user_home_page_html": "<h1>Welcome to our Matrix Homeserver!</h1><p>Visit our website to make a donation.</p>"
+            "body": "<h1>Welcome to our Matrix Homeserver!</h1><p>Visit our website to make a donation.</p>"
         }
+    ]
   }
+}
 ```

-Only one value is needed.
-If both in-line and URI definitions are defined, clients will prioritize the in-line HTML.
+Only one value is needed for clients to serve the content.
+If more than one is presented, the same standards used the the [Extensible Event MSC](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/1767-extensible-events.md) are used to choose a format to render.

 ## Security Considerations